How to create an RPA flow to understand Throw and Rethrow

 - Language: VB <selected by default>

-4. Inside the Try Catch block we have three sections, the Try block, the Catches block and the Finally block.
+We have three sections in the Try Catch block, the Try block, the Catches block and the Finally block.

-- Read Text File – This activity will reference the text file that we created in the pre-requisites section.
-In the:
+- Read Text File – This activity will reference the text file we created in the pre-requisites section.

-- for Source Filepath property we will give the path of the file that we created
+- Source Filepath property contains the path of the file

-- let’s create the Argument called file path of type string with default value “C:\RPA\Exception_example.txt“.
+- Let’s create the Argument called FilePath of type string with a default value “C:\RPA\Exception_example.txt“.

-- for the Output properties Text which value will contain the text that was read let’s create the variable
+- Output property Text will contain the text that was read in the file

-- called op of type string without default value
+- Let’s create the variable called op of type string without default value and add it to the Text box

-- for Source Filepath property we will give the path of the file that we created
+- Source Filepath property contains the path of the file

 - Message Box – We are using this activity to display the text that was read.

-- In the Input Text property will give the op variable that contains the texts.
+- In the Input Text property we will input the op variable that contains the texts.

-7. The Try block contains the activities or sequence that could possibly produce and exception.
-Here the activity Read Text File and a Message Box to display the contents are added.
+The Try block contains the activities or sequence that could possibly produce an exception.
+Here the activities Read Text File and Message Box to display the contents are added.
 At this stage, an exception would be produced when the Read Text File does not find a file in the referenced path.

 - Throw – Simulates an exception.
 In other words, this allows you to manually produce an exception that you want.
-It can be used anywhere in your flow where an exception is appropriate.n exception is appropriate
+It can be used anywhere in your flow where an exception is appropriate.

 - Rethrow – Rethrow works in conjunction with the Catch block of a Try Catch activity and it throws an exception that is caught in the Catch block.

-11. For Else specify the Message Box, for which the input Textproperty contains: “False – else statement” simply to show that the control is in else.
+For Else add a Message Box activity, for which the input Text property contains: “False – else statement” simply to show that the control is in else.

-12. For this example, I have set the exceptionCondition as true so that we always trigger the Then block and Throw an exception.
+In this example, the exceptionCondition is set as true so that we always trigger the Then block and Throw an exception.

-13. Now if no exception is thrown, the workflow will not go to the Catch block, but in case the File is not found, then the Catch block is triggered.
-For our Catch Block select System.IO.IOException and then you start adding the activities.
+In case the file is not found, then the Catch block is triggered.
+For our Catch block select System.IO.IOException from the dropdown menu and then you start adding the activities.

-15. Our Catches block would contain the Rethrow activity, which would just Throw back the Exception that was caught and terminate the workflow.
-This exception could be seen in the Error window.
+Under the Message Box, add the Rethrow activity.
+This will just Throw back the Exception that was caught and terminate the workflow.
+This exception can be seen in the Error window.